-Property management is available for residential homes, apartments, condos, commercial spaces, retail spaces, and other property types such as an investment property.
+Property management services are available for residential homes, apartments, condos, commercial spaces, retail spaces, and other property types such as an investment property.
 Good property managers, who are often also real estate agents, can oversee just a single unit or as many as 30 units or more, whether those sites are inhabited full-time or are vacation rentals.
-Property managers assist with finding tenants, collecting rent and taking care of accounting, property maintenance and repairs, on-site management, and vacation rental check-in and checkout.
+Property managers can assist with finding new tenants, screening tenants, collecting rent and taking care of accounting, handling property maintenance issues and repairs, doing on-site management, overseeing annual inspections, and managing vacation rental check-in and checkout.
 Hiring a property management service or property management firm is a great option for property owners who live out of town or out of state, real estate investors, or people unable to handle the daily operations of property management due to time or mobility issues.
 Property management services typically offer 24-hour-a-day service to handle small and large emergencies like burst pipes or unpaid rents so you don't have to.
 Many factors affect the cost of property management.

-Many property managers charge a monthly fee for overseeing rent collection, handling minor repairs and communicating with tenants.
-Monthly management fees for private residences are sometimes based on a percentage of the total monthly rent paid by the tenant, and sometimes they are agreed-upon flat rates.
-Here are two examples percentage-based monthly fees:
+Many property managers charge a monthly fee for overseeing rent collection, handling maintenance and minor repairs, and communicating with tenants.
+The monthly management fee for a private residence may be a percentage of the total monthly rent or a flat rate.

-A leasing fee, also referred to as a procurement fee, is the price that some property managers charge for finding a suitable tenant for a property.
+A leasing fee, also referred to as a procurement fee or tenant placement fee, is the price that some property managers charge for finding a suitable tenant for a property.
 This service may include background checks, prior eviction searches, financial verifications and more.
-Specifics of what tasks the property manager will perform should be outlined in the contract.
+Specific tasks the property manager will perform should be outlined in the contract.
 Not all companies charge a leasing fee, so always ask for details about specific costs before signing a contract, recommends Kroll with Logic Property Management.
 Leasing fees are included in the 10 percent management fee charged by Logic Property Management.
 Here are some examples of average leasing fees:

 - WrightDavis Property Management: 75 percent of one month's rent

-When a vacancy fee is indicated in the contract, it signifies the amount of money that the property owner pays to the management company when a property is vacant.
-Some companies have no vacancy fee, and some have a flat fee that kicks in when the property is empty (typically a lower cost than the standard monthly management fee).
-Others dictate vacancy fees based on "rents scheduled," which means whether or not the property owner is receiving rent, the vacancy fee is still based on what the scheduled rent would be if it was incoming.
-This arrangement is the least favorable situation for the property owner as they pay the same regardless.
+A vacancy fee is the amount of money the property owner pays to the management company when a property is vacant.
+Some companies have no vacancy fee, and some have a flat fee that applies when the property is empty (typically a lower cost than the standard monthly management fee).
+Others dictate vacancy fees based on "rents scheduled," which means the management fee for a property is the same regardless of whether it is vacant or rented to a tenant.
+This arrangement is typically the least favorable situation for the property owner.

-Property managers may charge no lease-renewal fee, they may charge a flat-rate, or they may charge a percentage of the rent each time a lease needs to be renewed with existing tenants.
-This fee is to cover the additional time and effort involved in making any lease modifications, getting tenants to sign the new lease and so on.
-WrightDavis Property Management does not charge a lease renewal fee, but Redleg Property Group charges a flat $150 lease-renewal fee.
+Property managers may charge no lease-renewal fee, a flat rate, or a percentage of the scheduled rent each time a lease needs to be renewed with existing tenants.
+This fee is to cover the additional time and effort involved in making any lease modifications and getting tenants to sign the new lease.
+WrightDavis Property Management does not charge a lease-renewal fee, but Redleg Property Group charges a flat $150 lease-renewal fee.

-Management companies may ask property owners to provide reserve funds to help cover expenses for minor repairs, so that managers don't need to contact the owner every time a small repair is needed.
+Management companies may ask property owners to provide reserve funds to cover the cost of minor repairs, so that managers don't need to contact the owner every time a small repair is needed.
 This fund is generally maintained at an ongoing set amount, often equivalent to one month's rent.
 A contract should specify the maximum amount that a property manager can spend on a repair (for example, $200) without first obtaining approval from the owner.
-The owner should receive the total of this reserve fund (minus any repair deductions made) when they terminate the contract with the property manager.
+The owner usually receives the total of this reserve fund (minus any repair deductions made) when they terminate the contract with the property manager.